Substitutes For Thai Basil And Sweet Basil – Easy Equivalents

 What’s a Good Substitute for Sweet Basil?

-I’ve compiled a list of alternatives to use when you don’t have sweet basil at hand for completing your recipe.
+I’ve compiled a list of alternatives to use when you don’t have sweet basil at hand to complete your recipe.
 All of them are similar or complementary to basil.
 Choose the right replacement according to the flavor profile and texture of your recipe.

 1. Use fresh and dry basil interchangeably